Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/hideme.md

 ```

-Ah, in the secrets subdirectory there is a flag.png file.
+Ah, in the secrets subdirectory there is indeed a flag.png file.

+### Get the flag

 To view the flag.png file in Kali linux you need a program such as `feh` or `eog`.
 These were not installed in the version I was using and needed to be installed (with 'sudo apt install xxx').

-Viewing the file flag.png file reveiles the flag.
+Viewing the flag.png file reveiles the flag.